-DNA and Property Crimes
+Using DNA to Solve Property Crimes

 The DNA Field Experiment was a collaboration between NIJ and local law enforcement agencies—police, crime labs and prosecutors—in five communities: Los Angeles, Topeka, Denver, Phoenix and Orange County (Calif.).
-The purpose of the study was to determine whether it was cost effective to use DNA in the investigation of ordinary property crimes.

 Major Findings from the DNA Field Experiment

 Due to differences in policies, procedures and experiment implementation among the five jurisdictions, outcomes varied, sometimes substantially.
 Findings of the study, averaged across the five jurisdictions, were that when DNA evidence was collected at property crime scenes:

 - Suspect identifications and arrests doubled.
 Twice as many property crime suspects were identified and arrested when DNA evidence was collected (in addition to fingerprint evidence) compared to a traditional property crime investigation.